shell-pool/shpool/README.md

 A convenient way to run the shpool daemon is to use systemd to start and run it as a user-level systemd service.
-You can use the `systemd/shpool.service` file in the `shpool` repo to do this.
+You can use the `systemd/shpool.{service,socket}` files to do this.
 Install it by running

 ```
-$ cp systemd/shpool.service ~/.config/systemd/user
+$ cp systemd/* ~/.config/systemd/user
 ```

 enable and start it up with